 Both inexperienced and experienced writers attend my writing workshops and courses to learn how to improve their writing skills.
 Some display a distinct lack of confidence in their writing ability and describe themselves as poor writers with statements such as, “I am not a very good writer” or “Writing is something I have never been very good at”.
 Not only does this lack of confidence stem from a lack of experience, but is exacerbated by professional pressure to write well.

-Being aware that your writing needs improvement is necessary in order to improve, but a lack of confidence might indicate that you regularly have negative thoughts about your level of skill.
-These negative thoughts may hinder your ability to improve the quality of your writing.
+Being aware that your writing needs improvement is necessary if you want to improve, but a lack of confidence might indicate that you regularly have negative thoughts about writing.
+These negative thoughts may prevent effective learning.

 How low self-confidence can reduce the quality of your writing

 Writing for an audience is a type of performance, similar to getting onstage to sing or act or to give a talk at a conference.
 Performance anxiety is common for artists and performers and is based on the fear of appearing incompetent or simply 'not good enough'.